By Emma Giarracco

 Hello!
 My name is Emma Giarracco and this summer I had the opportunity to serve as an anhydrous chemistry intern on the Tom Ford Team of makeup formulation at Estée Lauder.
 My project focused on lipstick formulation, and I developed and created new lipstick formulas for the Tom Ford brand.
 I focused on the interactions between mineral oil hydrocarbon waxes that provide structure and long-term stability to the final product.

-I created this page to answer some questions about the Estée Lauder internship opportunity and how to apply.
+I created this page to answer some questions about the Estée Lauder internship opportunity in the personal care and cosmetics industry and how to apply.

 If you have any more questions feel free to email me at email@example.com

 As an Estée Lauder Intern, you have the opportunity to learn from a variety of research laboratories including:

 - Skin Physiology/Pharmacology

 - Process Development